 Gorilla trekking begins with a briefing from a wildlife officer at the Park HQ, he will tell you about the dos and don’ts that you need to observe while in the jungle and then in groups of 8 people maximum, you will be allocated rangers who guides you through forest full of creeping plants and steep slopes until you find the group that you are searching for.
 It is important to remember that gorilla tracking can be really strenuous especially to the physically unfit people because it involves walking and hiking for long hours therefore spending long hours especially if your particular group wondered off high up in the mountains.

 You should however find comfort in the fact that at the end of the day, the experience will be worthwhile to everyone.
 If planning to go for a gorilla tour, you will have to book the gorilla permit prior because and a booking is only confirmed by paying for it.
-AA safaris and tours can help you book the permit, provide all the information that you will need about gorilla trekking just to make sure you have an amazing trip.
+Tour operators can help you book the permit, provide all the information that you will need about gorilla trekking just to make sure you have an amazing trip.

 Gorilla permits cost different prices in all the 3 nations.
 In DR.Congo, the price is $400 per permit, in Rwanda the price is $1,500 and then in Uganda, each permit costs $600 all year round.
 The permits help to limit on the number of people that visit each group of gorillas in a day.
 Only 8 people visit each group so that these apes are not stressed out as that may make them violent.